-Rheumatoid arthritis is an autoimmune disorder that causes inflammation and swelling in the joints.
+Rheumatoid arthritis (RA) is an autoimmune disorder that causes inflammation and swelling in the joints.
 These symptoms tend to affect the hands and feet and can weaken and restrict these parts of the body.

-In this article, we take a look at how RA can lead to swelling, the areas it affects, and how best to treat this symptom.
+This article takes a look at how RA can lead to swelling, the areas it affects, and how best to treat this symptom.

 RA causes the body’s immune system to attack the synovium, which lines the joints.
 The synovium produces a fluid that helps the joints move more smoothly.